JV-conseil-Internet-Consulting/django-azure-active-directory-signin/docs/index.md

 and middleware which allows the entire site to require user authentication by default, with the ability to exempt specified views.

-A `demo` Django app is provided to run local tests on `https` protocol thanks to [django-sslserver](https://pypi.org/project/django-sslserver/).
+The GitHub repository provides a `demo` Django app to run local tests on `https` protocol thanks to [django-sslserver](https://pypi.org/project/django-sslserver/).

-_This project is in no way affiliated with Microsoft._
+_This project is in no way affiliated with Microsoft Corporation._

 ## Installation